 Zendaya sports a warm, golden brown hue that manages to pack loads of dimension without overtly obvious highlights.
 We love the echo of color in her eye makeup, as well.

 While it's generally safe to color your hair at home, you'd be wise to skip a DIY dye job if you've recently relaxed your hair, as it can cause unnecessary damage.

 Auburn on Chocolate

 Another master of the ever-changing brunette locks, model Chanel Iman demonstrates a subtle shock of auburn with a chocolate base on this sleek, mid-length hairstyle.

 As a fashion model, Bella Hadid has worn every hairstyle and color under the sun.
 Her natural look is more of a subdued brunette.
 We love this slicked-back, semi-wet look wavy bob in a soft chestnut hue.

 Soft Old Hollywood waves in a medium-brown hue complement Jessica Alba's tan complexion and dark eyes.
 This is a classic color that wears well all year round.

 Dark Roots, Warm Highlights

 Laverne Cox is another hair chameleon, known for shifting her look from everything from a blonde chin-length bob to full honey-colored curls and even magenta waves.
 We adore this sleek low bun with dark roots and warm highlights.

 Medium-Brown With Subtle Highlights

 On the opposite end, we have ever-consistent Dakota Johnson.
 She's pretty much always sporting long, piece-y bangs, though her shade of brown varies.
 Here, she has a medium-brown color with very subtle highlights.

 Halle Berry's curls show off well-placed warm highlights that add an extra note of depth and dimension.
 To keep hair treated healthy and color vibrant between salon visits, Lee recommends utilizing masks and treatments.
-"Garnier’s Nutrisse Color Revivers ($10) are a great treat for post-colored hair—they instantly restore softness and smoothness to hair while refreshing color."
+"Garnier’s Nutrisse Color Revivers ($8) is a great treat for post-colored hair—they instantly restore softness and smoothness to hair while refreshing color."